Answer a few simple questions to make your document in minutes

 As a landlord or property manager in the state of Idaho, you can create an Idaho Eviction Notice to warn tenants of the legal action that will be taken if they continue to owe past-due rent, fail to uphold the agreed-upon terms and conditions of their signed lease agreement, or do not move out.
 This official legal notice may help to remind the tenant of your expectations and get the arrangement back in good standing.
 That said, in some cases, there won't be any resolution, and filing with the court is unavoidable.
 Appropriate for all types of residential property, our Eviction Notice for Idaho can be used by landlords with tenants in Nampa, Meridian, Boise, and in all of the other cities within the Gem State.

 Under normal circumstances, the answer is yes.
 You can make an Idaho Eviction Notice (specifically known as a 3-Day Notice to Pay Rent or Quit) to begin the process.
 However, due to COVID-19, some protections and limitations have been put in place for tenants.
 While the federal eviction moratorium was struck down, the state and municipal governments in Idaho have the authority to create and enforce their own regulations for residential evictions.
-Check out the current guidelines for your state or talk to a local lawyer for further input.
+Check out the talk to a local lawyer for further input.

 If you wish to legally remove a tenant from a rental property, you are required to provide them with a Notice of Eviction first.
 Here are a few reasons why you might need one:

 In addition to these examples, tenants generally can be evicted for reasons unrelated to their conduct, such as when the owner needs to move back in.
 Keep in mind that the list above isn't exhaustive and the acceptable reasons for eviction can vary from town to town, among other factors.
 If you've got any hesitations about Idaho eviction laws, you can always talk to an attorney.